Hannibal (2001 film): Special make-up effects

 Make-up artist Greg Cannom was pleased to be involved in Hannibal as it offered him the chance to produce "incredible and original make-ups".
-For Mason Verger, the make-up team would initially produce 20 different heads which looked like zombies and did not reflect the vision Scott had of the character; Scott wanted Verger to look real with hideous scarring, and not something from the "House of Wax".
-Scott himself would actually call up the help of expert doctors in an effort to get the look of the character as realistic as possible.
-Scott showed the make-up team pictures of foetal things, which he thought touching; he wanted to make Mason Verger more touching than monstrous, as he thought of Verger as being someone who hadn't lost his sense of humour ... almost sympathetic.
-Oldman would spend six hours a day in make-up to prepare for the role.
+For Mason Verger, the make-up team initially produced 20 different heads which looked like zombies and did not reflect the vision Scott had of the character.
+Scott wanted Verger to look real with hideous scarring, and not something from the "House of Wax".
+Scott himself called on the help of expert doctors in an effort to get the look of the character as realistic as possible.
+Scott showed the make-up team pictures of foetal things, which he thought touching; he wanted to make Mason Verger more touching than monstrous, as he thought of Verger as being someone who hadn't lost his sense of humour, almost sympathetic.
+Oldman spent six hours a day in make-up to prepare for the role.

 For one of the film's final and infamous scenes, an exact duplicate was created of the character Paul Krendler, played by Ray Liotta, a scene which blended make-up, puppet work and CGI in a way which Scott called "seamless".

 Title sequence

 The main titles were designed by Nick Livesey, a graduate of the Royal College of Art who worked for one of Scott's production companies in London.
-The sequence, shot in Florence by Livesey himself was intended as the film's second promotional trailer.
+The sequence, shot in Florence by Livesey himself, was intended as the film's second promotional trailer.
 The studio thought it not "quite right", but it remained on Scott's mind and would eventually end up as the main title sequence.
-Livesey would gather footage of pigeons in an empty square in Florence early one morning which, in the final cut, would morph into the face of Hannibal Lecter.
+Livesey gathered footage of pigeons in an empty square in Florence early one morning which, in the final cut, would morph into the face of Hannibal Lecter.
 Scott believed it a good idea, as it fundamentally asked the question: 'Where is Hannibal Lecter?'
 Scott explains: "And of course this story tells it, with pigeons in the cobblestones of somewhere, where you wonder where that is ... and there he is... his face appears."
 The titles are said to have been influenced by the film Seven.